 We often use email, messaging platforms and text as a way to cut short drawn out phone conversations and increase productivity.
 However, there are many times when a message just won’t do.
 Know when a five-minute phone call will save you hours of tedious back-and-forth via email or message or when it will allow you to hash out the details of a problem more quickly.

 A phone call can come in especially handy when the information is complex, detailed or emotionally loaded.
 You might want to call a client during a negotiation rather than trying to get clarity by text.
 You might want to spend a few minutes on a call to discuss the results of a home inspection, rather than sending a doom-and-gloom email.

 In addition to efficiency, a phone call helps you convey emotions and empathy better than written communication.
 That can be important when keeping a client calm and keeping a deal together.

 Effective communication makes your marketing work and ensures that you are putting out a coherent message to the right audience.
-This is especially important now, when so many real estate agents have to spend more time marketing via social media and video instead of in-person networking.
+This is especially important when marketing via social media and video instead of in-person networking.

 Identify your client avatar

 You can’t communicate well if you don’t know to whom you’re talking.
 Home in on your ideal client — the ones you work well with, whether they’re first-time homebuyers, young families, retiring couples — and gear your marketing’s look and tone toward them.
 Having that imaginary audience will help make your communication more authentic and effective.

 If you haven’t already done so, begin to define your brand including logo, headshots, colors and fonts.
 Begin to ask yourself questions about: